GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The really great programs I've written have all been ones that I have thought about for a huge amount of time before I ever wrote them.
+> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
 >
-> ~ *Bill Gates*
+> ~ *Ada Lovelace*

 ---
 ## 🏎 Quick Facts